 Group vs. Individual Incentive Travel: Pros and Cons

-Incentive travel programs are an effective way to connect, motivate, and engage participants while delivering unforgettable experiences and maximizing your return on investment.
-While group travel programs have long been a staple of the incentive industry, individual incentive travel (IITs) are becoming increasingly popular as organizations look to reward qualifiers with the power of choice.
+Incentive travel programs are an effective way to connect, motivate, and engage employees by delivering unforgettable experiences that maximize your return on investment.
+While group travel programs have long been a staple of the incentive industry, individual incentive travel is another compelling reward for C-suite leadership to strategically deploy.

 Group Incentive Travel